rubin-dp0/cst-dev/AMM_detritus/nb9a_command_line.rst

               Tasks that can be run together, but only after the 'step1' and 'step2' subsets.

 The specific arguments to ``head`` and ``tail`` here are used to only show the relevant lines of the full YAML file.
-Reading through the entirety of ``pipelines/MakeWarpAssembleCoadd.yaml`` is left as an optional exercise for the learner.
+Reading through other sections of ``pipelines/MakeWarpAssembleCoadd.yaml`` is left as an optional exercise for the learner.

 2.2.
 Edit the YAML pipeline definition for making custom coadds